 Another way we can view these estimates is in the context of the bigger picture, such as how the forecasts stack up against past performance, and whether forecasts are more or less bullish relative to other companies in the industry.
-These estimates imply that sales are expected to slow, with a forecast annualised revenue decline of 8.3% by the end of 2022.
-This indicates a significant reduction from annual growth of 15% over the last five years.
-By contrast, our data suggests that other companies (with analyst coverage) in the same industry are forecast to see their revenue grow 2.0% annually for the foreseeable future.
-It's pretty clear that Janus Henderson Group's revenues are expected to perform substantially worse than the wider industry.
+We would highlight that Seer's revenue growth is expected to slow, with the forecast 70% annualised growth rate until the end of 2023 being well below the historical 113% p.a. growth over the last three years.
+Juxtapose this against the other companies in the industry with analyst coverage, which are forecast to grow their revenues (in aggregate) 6.0% per year.
+Even after the forecast slowdown in growth, it seems obvious that Seer is also expected to grow faster than the wider industry.

 The Bottom Line

 The most important thing to take away is that analysts increased their loss per share estimates for next year.
 Unfortunately, analysts also downgraded their revenue estimates, although our data indicates revenues are expected to perform better than the wider market.
 Furthermore, there was a cut to the price target, suggesting that the latest news has led to more pessimism about the intrinsic value of the business.
 Overall, given the drastic downgrade to next year's forecasts, we'd be feeling a little more wary of Seer going forwards.

 Still, the long-term prospects of the business are much more relevant than next year's earnings.
 At Simply Wall St, we have a full range of analyst estimates for Seer going out to 2024, and you can see them free on our platform here.